AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/document-structure.md

 ---
-title: Exploring the structure of a document
+title: Document structure for document authoring
 description: Explore how an document authoring is put together.
 version: 6.5, Cloud Service
 feature: Authoring